IBM/java-async-util/README.md

 * [Iteration](#iteration)
 * [Util](#util)

 Working with plain CompletableFutures becomes more difficult when much of the chained work happens far removed from the source of asynchronity.
-Because of the care that needs to be taken to avoid blocking on certain thread pools, either user code must lose abstraction and be cognizant of where a computation is running, or be forced to spin up more threads and incur additional thread pool submission costs.
-Likewise, chained computations need to carefully manage the stack when asynchronous calls happen to complete synchronously to avoid StackOverflows.
+Special care needs to be taken to avoid blocking or blowing up the stack on certain thread pools, either user code must lose abstraction and be cognizant of where a computation is running, or be forced to spin up more threads and incur additional overhead.
 These tools make it easy to write high level asynchronous code that avoids explicitly dealing with these problems.

 ## Downloading
 TODO maven instructions

 ## Iteration
 The classes in this package provide ways to generate and consume results asynchronously.
 The main mechanism the is `AsyncIterator` interface, which can be considered an asynchronous analog of the Stream API.
-The full [iteration javadocs](https://pages.github.ibm.com/cs-team-atg/async-util/apidocs/com/ibm/async_util/iteration/package-summary.html) contain more information on `AsyncIterator` as well as other asynchronous iteration constructs.
+The full [iteration javadocs](https://pages.github.ibm.com/cs-team-atg/async-util/apidocs/com/ibm/async_util/iteration/package-summary.html) contains more information on `AsyncIterator` as well as other asynchronous iteration constructs.

 Consider the following example from the `Stream` documentation
 ```java